Affected: All SDKs

 track()

 call.
-If you want to learn more about how to track, please read Sending custom events.flush()
+If you want to learn more about how to track, please read Sending custom events.
+If you are using an Experimentation/metric integration such as Segment, follow the steps in Experimentation and metric integrations for your integration to set up metric tracking.flush()

 method to send events immediately without waiting for the next interval.
 The flush()